 That’s why “illegal” has become so popular.
 Because it is a slur that comes with an excuse.
 It’s the word it’s safe to use when you can’t use those more traditional pejorative terms.
 It bears the patina of respectability and supposed judicial accuracy, but still operates to reduce a group of human beings to an “other” or an enemy.
 And so it’s the one term Fox News commentators and white supremacists and Donald Trump and your racist uncle now believe they can use with impunity.

 They savor the legitimacy of “illegal” while reducing a human being to an adjective.
-True, the word has been used so much it’s become a noun.
-In fact — and perhaps surprisingly — you can trace its use as a noun to describe immigrants to as far back to the 193os, when linguist Geoffrey Nunberg says the British transformed the word into noun “to describe Jews who entered Palestine without official permission.”
+It’s true, however, that the word has been used so much it’s become a noun.
+In fact — and perhaps surprisingly — you can trace its use as a noun to describe immigrants to as far back to the 1930s, when linguist Geoffrey Nunberg says the British transformed the word into a noun “to describe Jews who entered Palestine without official permission.”
 He says it’s “been used ever since as a way of reducing individuals to their infractions.”
 In 1949, the journalist Meyer Levin made a film called “The Illegals” about concentration camp survivors wandering Europe looking for a home.
 It depicted their suffering and showed how they were even forced to return to Germany.
 A 1960 book also described how the British termed Jewish survivors “illegals,” who would be removed and shipped off to Cyprus.
 So the term doesn’t exactly bear a proud pedigree, and its evolution from adjective to noun betrays its point and its power: To reduce a human being to their immigrant status and to vilify them as an “other.”

 After all, do we refer to anyone else as an “illegal”?
 Rapists?
 Murderers?
 Grifters?
 Counterfeiters?
 Drug dealers?
 Tax cheats?
 Ponzi schemers?
 Nope.

 As for cries of political correctness, of course, that should be a concern.
 But when words are freighted with negative connotations, that’s an issue, too.
-If referring to all illegal immigrants as “dreamers” would be political correct (and referring to all unauthorized immigrants this way is essentially a fictional example), the referring to them as “illegals” is just the opposite.
+If referring to all unauthorized immigrants as “dreamers” would be political correct (and referring to all such immigrants this way is essentially a fictional example), the referring to them as “illegals” is just the opposite.
 Accuracy isn’t political correctness, however, and that’s worth striving for.

 In a 2007 editorial piece for The New York Times, immigration reporter Lawrence Downes nails the issue with this word: